-It is an atrial fibrillation that is not caused by a problem with a heart valve.
+It is atrial fibrillation that is not caused by a problem with a heart valve.

-The main reason why it matters if your atrial fibrillation is “valvular” or “non-valvular” is because it affects what type of medication your doctor will prescribe to help reduce your risk of stroke.
+It matters if your atrial fibrillation is “valvular” or “non-valvular” because it affects what type of medication your doctor will prescribe to help reduce your risk of stroke.

 There are many options for treating atrial fibrillation, no matter what type you have.
 If you have symptoms, consult your doctor to discuss what is best for you.